PetrosZark/CarRentalApp-Angular_Frontend/README.md

 ## 🎯 Project Overview
 The Car Rental App is designed to create a peer-to-peer car rental marketplace.
--Users can list their cars for rent, manage their availability, and update details through a personalized garage.
+- Users can list their cars for rent, manage their availability, and update details through a personalized garage.
--Other users can browse and rent cars available in the system.
+- Other users can browse and rent cars available in the system.
--Administrators have access to a restricted area to manage users, car data, and system configurations.
+- Administrators have access to a restricted area to manage users, car data, and system configurations.

 ## ✨ Key Features
--Garage Management
+- Garage Management
-  -Users can add their car(s) to a virtual garage.
+  - Users can add their car(s) to a virtual garage.
-  -Upload car photos and manage car details (update, delete, or mark unavailable).
+  - Upload car photos and manage car details (update, delete, or mark unavailable).

--Car Browsing & Booking
+- Car Browsing & Booking
-  -View all available cars listed by other users.
+  - View all available cars listed by other users.
-  -Search and filter cars by brand, model, or city.
+  - Search and filter cars by brand, model, or city.

 -Admin Panel
-  -Admins can:
+ - Admins can:
-    -Manage Users – Update roles, deactivate accounts, or delete users.
+   - Manage Users – Update roles, deactivate accounts, or delete users.
-    -Manage Car Data – Add car brands, models, and cities.
+   - Manage Car Data – Add car brands, models, and cities.

 ---